Staying in the Church

 Edwin and Gar took off and I behind, but skid in a pile left by a nag, and went down to land on my rump.

-A few hearty lads thought of going out but Elspeth claimed I was drunk and the others must be worse and nothing I said could be taken as more than babblings.
+A few hearty lads thought of going out but Elspeth claimed I was drunk.
+Aye, she claimed I be drunk and the others must be worse.

 And that's when everyone came round me using the word 'Vampire.'